David Nascimento

 David de Sousa Nascimento (born 16 March 1966), or simply Nascimento, is a Portuguese football manager of Cape Verdean origin and former player who played as a defender.
-He is the current head coach of the Jordan women's national football team.
+He is currently the head coach of Indonesia U-17 team.

 Born in São Vicente, Cape Verde, he is the first Cape Verdean that has a UEFA Pro License.
 He has had a long career as a professional player in both Portugal and the Netherlands, having played over 500 matches.
 Afterwards, he also worked in various managerial positions in the Netherlands, Mexico and South Africa.

 Playing career

 Nascimento started his career in Portugal.
 He turned professional at the age of 17 representing Vitória de Setúbal and Vitória de Guimarães a few years later.
 In the 1991–92 season, he decided to join Dutch Eredivisie club RKC.
 He stayed there one season, before moving on to Roda JC, during which period he was called up for the Portugal national team.
 In 1994, he moved to Utrecht, where he played four seasons and grew into a key player.
 In the 1998–99 season – after Nascimento lost his place in the Utrecht starting line-up under head coach Mark Wotte – manager Martin Jol facilitated his return to RKC, where he was made team captain.
 Three seasons later, he signed with RBC Roosendaal where he would stay for one season before joining Sparta Rotterdam.
 There, he decided to retire from professional football player at the age of 38 having played over 500 official matches.